The strong environmental dependence of black hole scaling relations: Discussion

 Satellite galaxies infalling into groups and clusters experience ram pressure stripping of their hot gaseous halo and, perhaps, of the cold gas from the inner regions of the galaxy.
 These satellite galaxies are known to be deficient in gas and are not forming a significant amount of stars \citep{HGC_84, Kenney_89, Boselli_97, Rasmussen_2012, Jaffe_2012, fabello_2012}.
 Thus, the gas fraction of satellite galaxies is likely universally low, with no significant dependence on $\sigma$.
 In contrast, central galaxies have declining gas fractions with increasing mass \citep{Saintonge_coldgassI, catinella_2012}.
 This implies that the $f_g$ $\propto$ $\sigma^{-\alpha}$ where $\alpha$ depends on exactly how gas fractions decline with mass.
 Unfortunately, this is the wrong dependence to explain the observed scaling relations.
 However, the current f$_g$ - $\sigma$ relation is not necessarily the relevant quantity if black hole growth has been quiescent for some time.
 The f$_g$ at the time of the last major growth phase could be constant with velocity dispersion, and the current f$_g$ - $\sigma$ relation is a consequence of the resultant AGN outflows.

 Recently, \citet{Zubovas_2012} explored the effect of $f_g$ changes due to gas depletion from star formation and gas replenishment in clusters.
 They suggested that the dominant form of gas loss in both dense and isolated environments is the conversion of gas to stars.
 They argued that the ram pressure stripping of galaxies in dense environments results only in the removal of gas on the outskirts of the galaxy, which lowers the star formation rate but does not significantly change the central BH mass required to drive an outflow.
 They further argued that cooling flows can replenish cold gas in some cluster galaxies (especially BCGs).
 This would actually increase the gas fractions in cluster galaxies and thus require higher BH masses at a given velocity dispersion.
 Thus, they expect an offset in the relation for cluster galaxies and isolated galaxies, but with the same slope.\footnote{\citet{Zubovas_2012} actually suggest the existence of 4 offset \Mbhrel\ relations: isolated spirals, cluster spirals, isolated ellipticals and cluster ellipticals which result from the combination of higher f$_g$ in clusters and larger bulge sizes (requiring longer quasar `on' phase) in ellipticals.} It is worth pointing out that we do see this offset when dividing the sample by halo mass, which may actually help to explain that relation.
-However, their requirement that satellite galaxies have higher gas fractions than centrals of the same mass is hard to reconcile with the observations.
+While this qualitative agreement is interesting, their requirement that cluster galaxies (which include satellite galaxies) have higher gas fractions than similar field galaxies (centrals) is hard to reconcile with the observations of gas in galaxies \citep{HGC_84, catinella2013}.
 It appears difficult to explain the different slopes in centrals and satellites by using secular growth as a guide.